On the Rise: Georgia Peacocke

 2 of 15

-Sister’s Sanctuary, architectural design by Georgia Peacocke.
+Sister’s Sanctuary.
+Architectural design by Georgia Peacocke.
 Image: Simon Wilson

 3 of 15

-Sister’s Sanctuary, architectural design by Georgia Peacocke.
+Sister’s Sanctuary.
+Architectural design by Georgia Peacocke.
 Image: Simon Wilson

 4 of 15

-Sister’s Sanctuary, architectural design by Georgia Peacocke.
-A custom-designed basin adorns the interior.
+Sister’s Sanctuary.
+Architectural design by Georgia Peacocke.

 5 of 15